Lake Minnewanka Scenic Drive

 How long does it take to drive the road to Lake Minnewanka?

-To drive the road without stopping will take most people between 20 and 30 minutes.
+Located just outside the town of Banff, in Alberta, on the western part of the country, to drive the road without stopping will take most people between 20 and 30 minutes.
 However, due its beauty, plan a longer time.
-This loop takes you past Two Jack Lake, Johnson Lake, Lake Minnewanka and the ghost town of Bankhead.
+Enjoy this drive in the early morning or later in the evening.
+This loop road takes you past Two Jack Lake, Johnson Lake, Lake Minnewanka and the ghost town of Bankhead.
 Keep your eyes peeled.
 This route offers an excellent opportunity to see wildlife, particularly in the spring.
 Look for bighorn sheep next to the road and up on the cliff sides on the section from Two Jack Lake to Lake Minnewanka.
 You may also see elk, mule deer, white tail deer, fox, wolves, coyotes and a bear if you’re really lucky.
 During the winter it is one of the best places in Banff National Park to view the Northern Lights.